ploigos/ploigos-containers/README.md

 # tssc-containers
-Container image definitions for TSSC project
+Container image definitions for the TSSC project

+## tssc-base
+Defines the base TSSC container image, from which all other TSSC images derive.